📍 Serving Hartford & All of Greater Hartford

 Frequently Asked Questions

 It depends on how the property was titled.
-If the deceased owned it solely or as a tenant-in-common, probate through the Hartford Judicial District Superior Court (Register in Probate) is required.
+If the deceased owned it solely or as a tenant-in-common, probate through the Connecticut Probate Court for the district where the decedent lived is required.
 If it was jointly owned with right of survivorship, or had a valid Transfer-on-Death deed, it passes without probate.
 Contact the Hartford Probate Court at (860) 757-9150 to verify the title situation.

 Simple estates in Hartford County typically take 6–12 months to fully settle.
 However, you can often begin the sale process within 2–4 months — once the Executor receives Letters Testamentary and the property is inventoried.
 Simply Sold RE can begin the offer process before probate is complete and time the closing to coincide with when the Executor has legal authority to transfer title.